-Are Bicycles & Bicycle Racks Covered by Auto Insurance?
+Are Bicycles and Bike Racks Covered by Car Insurance?

 Ah!
 The joy of bike racks!
 Yes, they can be a struggle to put on your vehicle but we think its a small price to pay to keep the inside of your car dirt-free.
 So what happens when a bicycle is stolen, or damaged in an accident?
 Does your bike and bike rack (outside of your car) differ from any other possession inside of your car?
-Good news, in many cases, a bicycle or bike rack will still be covered, but there are circumstances where coverage varies.
+Good news, in many cases, bicycles and bike racks covered by car insurance, but there are circumstances where coverage varies.
 Consider these five possible scenarios:

 - Your bike is damaged while it is secured to your automobile – In most states, a claim can be filed under the personal property provision of one’s own home insurance or renters insurance policy.
 If the policy includes a provision for replacement cost value (RCV) coverage, the insurer will pay the replacement cost of the bicycle, less any deductible.
 However, if the policy provides for actual cash value (ACV) coverage, the insurer will only pay the current depreciated value of the bicycle.